Line Flow based SLAM: Related Work

 \subsection{3D Line Reconstruction}

-3D line reconstruction has been a research topic for decades.
-An early attempt~\cite{Ayache1987} uses a graph-based description of line segments for 3D line reconstruction given two stereo images. \cite{Bartoli2005} is the first method to introduce a line-based SfM pipeline.
-However, the strong constraint within the trifocal tensor restricts the reconstructed lines. \cite{Jain2010} imposes global topological constraint using neighboring connections between line segments for outlier rejection, but it requires camera pose ground truth.
-Recently, \cite{He2017} leverages the collinear property from extracted 2D line segment cues to fit 3D line.
-The state-of-the art approach~\cite{Hofer2017} formulates line reconstruction procedure as a graph-clustering problem and achieves promising results.
-Unfortunately, it assumes a known camera pose which is not suitable for SLAM.
+3D line reconstruction has been studied for decades.
+An early attempt~\cite{Ayache1987} uses a graph-based description of line segments for 3D line reconstruction from two stereo images.
+Bartoli \textit{et al.}~\cite{Bartoli2005} present a line-based SfM pipeline.
+However, the strong constraint within the trifocal tensor restricts the reconstructed lines.
+Jain \textit{et al.}~\cite{Jain2010} impose global topological constraint by using neighboring connections between line segments for outlier rejection, but it requires ground truth of camera poses.
+Recently, He \textit{et al.}~\cite{He2017} leverage the collinear property from extracted 2D line segment cues to fit 3D lines.
+Hofer \textit{et al.}~\cite{Hofer2017} formulate line reconstruction procedure as a graph-clustering problem.
+These methods achieve promising results.
+Unfortunately, they all assume a known camera pose which is not suitable for SLAM.

-All the aforementioned methods run offline, requiring the entire image sequence in a batch mode.
-A few incremental 3D line reconstruction methods are also proposed. \cite{Zhang2014} complements the Pl{\"{u}}cker coordinate with the Cayley representation, but fails to handle the non-trivial line matching and translatory motion drift issues. \cite{Micusik2017} tries to deal with unstable endpoints, and gains efficiency by decoupling translation and rotation.
+All the aforementioned methods require the entire image sequence input in a batch mode, and therefore have to run off-line.
+Some incremental 3D line reconstruction methods are proposed for online applications.
+For example, Zhang \textit{et al.}~\cite{Zhang2014} complement the Pl{\"{u}}cker coordinate with the Cayley representation, but fail to handle the non-trivial line matching and translation motion drift issues.
+The approach in~\cite{Micusik2017} tries to deal with unstable endpoints, and gains efficiency by decoupling translation and rotation.
 However, it relies on a strong assumption that two parallel lines are orthogonal to a third one, which restricts its practical usage.